35e50/leetcode/README.md

 # Some Leetcode Solutions
-Including Algrithms by Python, few solutions by C
+Including Algrithms by Python, few solutions by C, some Database and Shell solutions.
-          Database
-          Shell